brilsergei/docker-for-work/README.md

     Use it every time when you want to run them to make your sites available.

-    Add new record to your /etc/hosts file to make the site domain matching to localhost.
+    Add new record to your /etc/hosts file to make the site domains matching to localhost.

     `127.0.0.1      rn.home`
+    `127.0.0.1      tt.home`

-    Here `rn.home` corresponds to `PHP_HOST_NAME_RN` and `NGINX_SERVER_NAME` options in the docker-compose.yml file.
+    Here `rn.home` and `tt.home` corresponds to `PHP_HOST_NAME_RN`, `PHP_HOST_NAME_TT` and `NGINX_SERVER_NAME` options in the docker-compose.yml file.
-    Open [http://rn.home:8000](http://rn.home:8000) in your browser, it must show `File not found` error.
+    Open [http://rn.home:8000](http://rn.home:8000) or [http://tt.home:8000](http://tt.home:8000) in your browser, it must show `File not found` error.

-3. Configure Drush and Console.
+3. Configure Drush, Drupal Console and Composer.

-    Drush and Console are installed to the php image and will be available only from the php container.
+    Drush, Drupal Console and Composer are installed inside the php image and will be available only from the php container.

    `docker-compose exec --user 1000 php drush cr`

    `docker-compose exec --user 1000 php drupal list`

+   `docker-compose exec --user 1000 php composer help`

    You can create aliases for these commands in ~/.bashrc file.
 Open ~/.bashrc in a editor, add next line to the end of the file: